About The Author

 #7 — Lack of Change Management

-#8 - Not treated Like a Program
+#8 — Not Treated Like a Program

 The size, scope and magnitude of digital transformation can be enormous.
 As with any large IT initiative, it needs to be managed like a program.
 Stakeholder alignment, progress, costs, timeline, risks and status need to be understood and communicated on a frequent basis.
 Risks need to be identified and addressed.

-#9 - Insufficent Governance & KPI's
+#9 — Insufficient Governance & KPIs

-Enterprise governance and KPI’s are critical to ensure the digital transformation effort is tracking as planned.
+Enterprise governance and KPIs are critical to ensure the digital transformation effort is tracking as planned.
 If governance and metrics are not in place, you have no way of knowing if you are achieving your objectives and are making progress.
-KPI’s can provide an early indication that course adjustments are necessary.
+KPIs can provide an early indication that course adjustments are necessary.

 #10 — Lack of Technical Vision